cflood2/Capstone-National-Security-Threats-with-Homegenous-Software-Adoption/Qualtrics/PotentialSurveryQs.md

   ex.
 Price?
 Functionality?
 Support?
 6 - Does market share factor into the decision making process?
 7 - Is a large market share a positive or negative?
+8 - Do you work for a private organization or a government organization?
+9 - What is your job title?